tonyjr9/homelab-docker/README.md

 A public website or application is self-hosted via Cloudflare Tunnel (cloudflared):
 - Located in a separate directory (not in `/opt/docker`).
-- Uses Cloudflared for secure public access.
+- Uses Cloudflare tunnels for secure public access.
 - No firewall port forwarding required.
 - Accessible via a public domain.